Business Startup CostsUpdated March 2026

 LowNational avg: $105,000High

-Cary is a city where the first question contractors ask isn't "what do you need" but "when do you need it".
+Cary is a city where timing matters — the first question isn't "what do you need" but "when do you need it".
 The housing landscape here features a housing market that gives you more square footage per dollar than either coast.
 The local workforce for start a bakery reflects a labor market where supply roughly matches demand, keeping service prices near national benchmarks.
-And the southern climate shapes demand in predictable ways: humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+And the southern climate shapes demand in predictable ways: humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.

 What Matters Most